vuanhtuan1012/django-web-framework/README.md

     ```
   - **Many-to-Many** relationship: **multiple records** in one model are **associated with multiple records** in another model.

-    *For example*, more than one teacher can teach the same subject, and a single teacher can teach more than one subject.
+    *For example,* more than one teacher can teach the same subject, and a single teacher can teach more than one subject.

     ```python
     class Teacher(models.Model):